Lake View Cemetery: Renewed improvement

 With the Long Depression ending in the United States, the board believed lot sales would rise significantly.
 With the board's backing, Hatch began making new improvements to the cemetery and converting undeveloped land into sections 4, 10, and 26 at a cost of $10,000 ($ in dollars).
 Realizing that lot sizes were too large and expensive for middle-class purchasers, Hatch ordered that lots in what is now Section 26 be small and affordable like those at Woodland Cemetery.
 Unsold large lots in what is now Section 1 were subdivided into smaller lots as well.
 Terra cotta markers were placed to mark section boundaries, and new maps of the cemetery produced for the first time in several years.
 Cemetery-wide improvements included the laying of 600 ft of fresh water pipe for irrigation purposes, 2400 ft of drainage pipe to reclaim soggy land for burial purposes, 800 ft of new fencing around the exterior of the cemetery, 1017 ft of new concrete sidewalks, and extensive graveling of dirt roads.
 Cemetery staff were given uniforms to wear for the first time, and a marquee purchased to provide cover for funeral attendees during inclement weather.
 In sections with large lots intended for funerary monuments, Hatch ordered that lot corners by marked with a 6 by 6 in piece of polished dark Quincy granite with lot numbers carved into each corner.
 Where section lots contained just two to six graves, corners were marked with a 3 by 3 in piece of Georgia marble or slate.

 Hatch also hired landscape architect Ernest W. Bowditch to finish laying out the cemetery's 300 acre.
-Bowditch retained the garden cemetery design begun in 1869, and began planting large numbers of ornamental trees, including bald cypress, copper beech, gingko, oriental plane, pin oak, and purple beech.
+Bowditch retained the garden cemetery design begun in 1869, and began planting large numbers of ornamental trees, including bald cypress, copper beech, ginkgo, oriental plane, pin oak, and purple beech.
 Importantly, he also planned a new entrance for Lake View Cemetery on Euclid Avenue, with a new circle just inside the cemetery gate.
 The new office building at the entrance was designed by noted local architect Charles F. Schweinfurth, and the cost of its construction donated by Hatch.
 Neoclassical in style, it was faced with Ohio sandstone.
 The $6,000 ($ in dollars) rectangular structure was 25 by 51 ft in size.
 The floors and wainscoting were hardwood.
 Ground for the new office building was broken on October 21, 1897, and it was completed in April 1898.